keithgmitchell/PUMA/README.md

 + double check with caledna and mrdna for standard format

 FEATURES
-+ no rarefaction option
-+ remove all temp files/clean folder and also have more subdirectories for parallel processing
++ parallel processing
-+ accept the tar file for the piphillin part
++ automate rarefaction option
-+ add rarefaction_depth/iter_ to the file names
++ add rarefaction_depth/iter_ to the file names?
 + add zymo and change everything to caledna, remove ranacapa/talk to guarav???
 + make functional file for ranacapa
-+ make default submission option for those from other platforms